johnnymetz/johnny-metz-blog/content/posts/django-time-based-lookups-performance.md

 SELECT MIN(timestamp::date) FROM event;
 ```

-Rewrite it to aggregate on the original field and convert in Python:
+The fix is to aggregate on the original field, then convert the result to a date in Python:

 ```python
 result = Event.objects.aggregate(Min('timestamp'))